nutanix-japan/ocp-gitp/docs/intro.md

 5. Workloads on OCP
     -   Deploying Wordpress application on OCP
     -   Setting up Nutanix Objects as for backup target
-    -   Deploying Kasten K10 backup applicaiton on OCP
+    -   Deploying Kasten K10 backup application on OCP
     -   Backup and Restore Wordpress

 6. Optional Labs